top of page

 who the original owner was, but it passed into the hands of the scribe Kenherkhepshef.

-On the other side of the papyrus, the scribe copied a poem about the Battle of Kadesh, which took place in the reign of
+On the other side of the papyrus, the scribe copied a poem about the Battle of Kadesh, which took place during the reign of Ramesses II (c.
+1285 BC).
+The Dream Book passed to Khaemamen, the second husband of Kenherkhepshef's wife, and then to his son Amennakht (both added their names to the papyrus).

 Height: 34.50 cm